3nigm4/HaskellBeginnersRessources/README.md

 > free / account needed / job offers + recruitment system

 - [H-99: Ninety-Nine Haskell Problems](https://wiki.haskell.org/H-99:_Ninety-Nine_Haskell_Problems)
-> problems with solutions
+> free / problems with solutions

 - [The Monad Challenges](https://mightybyte.github.io/monad-challenges/)
 > free / start with Set 1 (don't skip it)

 - [The Computer Language Benchmarks Game](http://benchmarksgame.alioth.debian.org/)
-> Will your toy benchmark program be faster if you write it in a different programming language?
+> From the site: Will your toy benchmark program be faster if you write it in a different programming language?
 It depends how you write it!

 - [Haskell Quiz](https://wiki.haskell.org/Haskell_Quiz)
-> problems with solutions by various authors
+> free / problems with solutions by various authors

 - [SPOJ](http://www.spoj.com/)
-> SPOJ (Sphere Online Judge) is an automated programming contest website.
+> From the site: SPOJ (Sphere Online Judge) is an automated programming contest website.
 It has a large problem set archive, and accepts solutions in many languages, including Haskell.
 Solving the problems can be a interesting way to learn Haskell.
 [Explanation and Help here ...](https://wiki.haskell.org/SPOJ)

 - [Project Euler](https://projecteuler.net/)
 > free / account needed, mathematical (yay)

 - [ICFP Programming Contest](httP://icfpcontest.org)
+> an international competition that publishes the problems and solutions thereafter